smartmarker/SmartMark/README.md

 Do you wanna embed or verify the watermark(s)? (embed:1, verify:0) [0/1] : !your answer here!
 ```

-- If selected 1 (embed), it calls the EmbedWatermark module afterwards
+- If selected 1 (embed), it enters the embedding mode and calls the functions in EmbedWatermark module afterwards
-- If selected 0 (verify), it calls the VerifyWatermark module afterwards
+- If selected 0 (verify), it enters the verification mode and calls the functions in VerifyWatermark module afterwards

 The required inputs depends on the currently selected mode.